Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Australian states and territories have different levels of restrictions to contain Covid-19.

-Here we answer some common questions about restrictions in each state, based on the information available as of 23 November, and including those in South Australia.
+Here we answer some common questions about restrictions in each state, based on the information available as of 1 December.

 This article should not be treated as legal advice.
 It will be updated as restrictions are announced, implemented or repealed.